2 minors dead, 8 wounded in shooting at Pittsburgh party

 “It was so obvious that there was going to be a problem — there was a line of 14-year-old kids trying to get into this place,” he said.
 The house has been rented for bachelorette parties or other events before, or for families of baseball players due to its proximity to the stadium, but no problems had occurred, he said.

-In the morning, Wilston found his wife’s white car smeared with blood, possibly from someone fleeing the shooting and trying to hide behind the vehicle, he said.
+In the morning, Wilston said he found his wife’s white car smeared with blood, possibly from someone trying to hide behind the vehicle.

 Pittsburgh Mayor Ed Gainey condemned the violence, which he attributed in part to a failure to get guns off the streets and provide adequate resources to communities.
 He said the city would call a meeting with local leaders to get feedback on a new, citywide approach to public safety.